Sentence clause structure: Simple sentences

 This simple sentence has one independent clause which contains one subject, dog, and one predicate, barked and howled at the cat.
 This predicate has two verbs, known as a compound predicate: barked and howled.
 (This should not be confused with a compound sentence.)
 In the backyard and at the cat are prepositional phrases.

 Compound sentences

-In the English language, a compound sentence is composed of at least two independent clauses.
+In English, a compound sentence is composed of at least two independent clauses.
 It does not require a dependent clause.
 The clauses are joined by a coordinating conjunction, a semicolon that functions as a conjunction, a colon instead of a semicolon between two sentences when the second sentence explains or illustrates the first sentence and no coordinating conjunction is being used to connect the sentences, or a conjunctive adverb preceded by a semicolon.
 A conjunction can be used to make a compound sentence.
 Conjunctions are words such as for, and, nor, but, or, yet, and so.
 Examples: